-Your Adventure Golf — a miniature course at 615 Miamisburg Centerville Road, Washington Twp., Montgomery County — will celebrate reopening under new ownership Friday to Sunday, May 10-12.
+Your Adventure Golf — a miniature course at 615 Miamisburg Centerville Road, Washington Twp., Montgomery County — reopened under new ownership in May.

 Now owned by wife and husband team Megan Lee and Earl Hatmaker, the course has been recently renovated.

-From noon to 9 p.m.
-Saturday, the mini-golf course will celebrate the start of its Pint and Putts program by giving away free Crooked Handle beer while supplies last.
+After a successful reopening, where the mini-golf course celebrated the start of its Pint and Putts program by giving away free Crooked Handle beer, the business has extended its hours.

 As part of the program, Adventure Golf is providing local non-profit venues the chance to raise awareness and money by selling beer at the course on Fridays and Saturdays, a spokesperson told this news organization.

 >>HOW TO HELP: Volunteer opportunities for tornado relief this weekend

 The July event will benefit Snuggled Up Inc., which works toward improving the quality of life for needy families in the Dayton community by providing beds and bedding for children dreaming on the floor.